What is bone grafting?

 How does bone grafting work?

-Bone grafting (Fig. 1) can be performed at different stages of a dental implant treatment.
+Bone grafting (Fig. 1) can be performed at different stages of dental implant treatment.
 It can be performed prior to implant insertion (a two-stage approach) or on the day of the dental implant placement (a one-stage approach).

 A bone graft does not only replace the bone that has been lost but stimulates the growth of new bone.
 Unlike dental implants, bone grafts are meant to disappear over time and be replaced by the bone cells from your body.
 Depending on the quality of the bone graft material, the bone graft can be replaced fully by your own cells.
 This process can take anywhere from three to nine months.